 Winter is one of the best times of year to spot moose at Exit Glacier.
 Enjoy viewing them from a distance, since they are likely to be stressed in this season of food scarcity.

-The use of snowmobiles is prohibited within the Exit Glacier Developed Area, except on the road to Exit Glacier, in the parking areas, and on a designated route through the Exit Glacier Campground to Exit Creek.
-The Exit Glacier Developed Area is further described under Snowmobile Regulations.
-Riders must follow the Alaska State Laws and NPS regulations that govern snowmobile use in the park.
+The use of snowmobiles is prohibited within the Exit Glacier Developed Area, except on the road to Exit Glacier, in the parking areas, and on a designated route through the Exit Glacier Campground to Exit Creek, as shown on the Exit Glacier Developed Area Winter Map.

 Be sure to read and understand the Snowmobile Regulations, as riders must follow all Alaska State Laws and NPS regulations that govern snowmobile use in the park.
 As always, be sure to be a safe rider, and follow these safety tips for all snowmobile users.

 Winter Shuttle Service

 Winter shuttle service, operated by Adventure Sixty North, is authorized to provide scenic tours and guided snowshoe walks.
 Passengers can also be dropped off to enjoy winter activities on their own.
 Costs and additional information regarding the service can be found at Adventure Sixty North's website.